Machine100/AWS-BucketExistsChecker/README.md

 # AWS-BucketExistsChecker
 Does a named bucket exist?
 Check for it the right way.

-The main snippet of code is pulled from the official BOTO3 documentation.
+Best practice to check for the existance of a bucket is to make a call to the resource object.

-To check for the existance of a bucket a call is made to the S3 resource object.
+The main snippet of code is pulled from official BOTO3 documentation.